Proving Product–Market Fit & User Metrics in Your Deck

 By addressing these frequent investor questions with clarity and actionable insights, startups can position themselves as reliable and growth-oriented partners.

 Understanding product–market fit (PMF) requires recognizing the diverse ways it manifests across industries and customer needs.
-This section explores three archetypes of PMF, each reflecting unique market dynamics and opportunities for growth.
+Each archetype represents a product market fit framework for startups.

 The “Hair on Fire” Archetype

 This archetype is defined by urgency.
-Customers facing immediate, critical problems, akin to having their "hair on fire", are desperate for solutions.
+Customers facing immediate, critical problems, akin to having their “hair on fire”, are desperate for solutions.
 Products addressing these needs often experience rapid adoption and growth because the pain point is undeniable.
-For example, cybersecurity tools that prevent imminent data breaches or medical devices solving life-threatening conditions fall into this category.
+For example, cybersecurity tools for urgent threats are a classic product market fit example.

 The “Hair on Fire” archetype thrives on speed and precision.
 Companies targeting this PMF must deliver solutions that are both effective and easy to implement, as customers are unlikely to tolerate delays or complexity.